chhuang-one/sqxclib/doc/database-interface.md

 | SqdbInfo    | Interface of Database product.                                    |
 | SqdbConfig  | Setting of Database product.                                      |

+# Support new database product

-Suppose we want to support a new database product Xsql:
+Suppose we want to support a new database product Xsql, we need to complete the following steps:

 ## 0 Define